 Our primary operating expenses are the payment of a base management fee and any incentive fees under the Investment Advisory Agreement and the allocable portion of overhead and other expenses incurred by GSV Capital Service Company in performing its obligations under the Administration Agreement.
 Our investment management fee compensates GSV Asset Management for its work in identifying, evaluating, negotiating, executing and servicing our investments.
-We bear all other expenses of our operations and transactions, including (without limitation) fees and expenses relating to:
+We bear all other costs and expenses of our operations, administration and transactions, including (without limitation) those relating to:

-- expenses of offering our debt and equity securities; - the investigation and monitoring of our investments, including expenses and travel fees incurred in connection with on-site visits; - the cost of calculating our net asset value; - the cost of effecting sales and repurchases of shares of our common stock and other securities; - management and incentive fees payable pursuant to the Investment Advisory Agreement; - fees payable to third parties relating to, or associated with, making investments and valuing investments (including thirdparty valuation firms); - transfer agent, trustee and custodial fees; - interest payments and other costs related to our borrowings; - fees and expenses associated with our website, public relations and marketing efforts (including attendance at industry and investor conferences and similar events); - federal and state registration fees; - any exchange listing fees; - federal, state and local taxes; - independent directors' fees and expenses, including travel expenses, and other costs of Board of Directors' meetings; - brokerage commissions; - costs of preparing and mailing proxy statements, stockholders' reports and notices; - costs of preparing government filings, including periodic and current reports with the SEC; - fidelity bond, directors and officers/errors and omissions liability insurance and other insurance premiums; and - direct costs such as printing, mailing, long distance telephone, staff, independent audits and outside legal costs and all other expenses incurred by either GSV Capital Service Company or us in connection with administering our business, including payments under the Administration Agreement that will be based upon our allocable portion of overhead and other expenses incurred by GSV Capital Service Company in performing its obligations under the Administration Agreement, including a portion of the rent and the compensation of our President, Chief Financial Officer, Chief Compliance Officer and other administrative support personnel. - All of these expenses are ultimately borne by our common stockholders.
+- organization and offering; - calculating our net asset value (including the cost and expenses of any independent valuation firm); - expenses incurred by GSV Asset Management payable to third parties, including agents, consultants or other advisors, in monitoring our financial and legal affairs and in providing administrative services, monitoring our investments and performing due diligence on any prospective portfolio companies; - interest payable on debt, if any, incurred to finance our investments; - sales and purchases of our common stock and other securities; - · investment advisory and management fees; - administration fees, if any, payable under the Administration Agreement; - fees payable to third parties, including agents, consultants or other advisors, relating to, or associated with, evaluating and making investments; - transfer agent and custodial fees; - · federal and state registration fees; - all costs of registration and listing our shares on any securities exchange; - federal, state and local taxes; - independent directors' fees and expenses, including travel expenses and other costs of our board meetings; - · costs of preparing and filing reports or other documents required by the SEC; - · costs of any reports, proxy statements or other notices to stockholders, including printing costs;

+- our allocable portion of the fidelity bond, directors and officers/errors and omissions liability insurance, and any other insurance premiums; - direct costs and expenses of administration, including printing, mailing, long distance telephone, copying, secretarial and other staff, independent auditors and outside legal costs; and - all other expenses incurred by us or GSV Capital Service Company in connection with administering our business, including payments under the Administration Agreement based upon our allocable portion of overhead and other expenses incurred by GSV Capital Service Company in performing its obligations under the Administration Agreement, including rent and the allocable portion of the cost of the Company's president, chief compliance officer and chief financial officer and their respective staffs.

+All of these expenses are ultimately borne by our common stockholders.